Last Updated on August 5, 2021 by

 Examples of some fermented food to try and add to your regular diet are:

 Nutrition is one easy way to alter the microbiota that make up the gut microbiome.
-Adhering to a low-carb, keto-based diet is what may be best for the gut microbiome and overall physical and mental health.
+Adhering to a low-carb, mostly organic diet is what may be best for the gut microbiome and overall physical and mental health.
 Eating a diet rich in non-starchy vegetables, ancient grains, and fermented foods can help make the bacteria in the gut microbiome diverse, and this diversity is key in altering the gut-brain connection.
 Research has shown that following this diet can change the gut microbiome and, in some cases, can successfully put Schizophrenia into remission.

 At Alternative to Meds Center, we believe in holistic health and utilize a wide variety of natural health practices for holistic care.
 We work with you in creating an individualized treatment plan that may involve diet, counseling, yoga, reiki, neurotoxin removal, and many other additional therapies.